 Much has been written about the big strategic decisions before the massive D-Day invasion of World War II.
 What sometimes gets missed are the thousands of little, tactical decisions made on the ground afterwards.
-And lots of those decisions were made after things went wrong.
+Yet those were what ultimately enabled success.

 Allied planners knew there was no chance their plan would work out perfectly.
-Leaders on the ground would have to make thousands of tactical decisions to adjust.
+Leaders on the ground would have to make thousands of decisions the planners couldn’t even imagine.
 To help make sure those little decisions would be good ones, they gave their leaders two critical tools.
-Today we’ll talk about what those tools were and how you can use them to succeed with your “Army.”
+Today we’ll talk about what those tools were, and how you can use them to succeed with your “Army.”

 The Best Laid Plans